anjalysuresh/Collaboration-System-Event-Logs/README.md

 This module works as a middleware in Django project and captures and filters the request based on the specification.
 The logs will be stored in elasticsearch using logstash.
 </p>

-## Setup

-<p>To setup this module with the Collaboration system, perform the following steps:</p>
-1. Copy the `eventlog` folder into the root of the main Django project.
-2. Go to project's `settings.py` file and in the set of the middlewares add following line:

-And, thats all, you are done!

 ## Setting up ELK Stack with docker

 1. Place elasticsearch, logstash, kibana folders of evelog-Docker in the Collaboration-System repository.